Thamindu2000/-Cloud-Based-Hospital-Management-System-/README.md

 - **Managed RDS instead of a database container** — durability, automated backups, and encryption are handled by AWS rather than re-implemented.
 - **Real S3, not local disk** — medical images are irreplaceable patient data; they belong in durable, versioned, encrypted object storage, not a container's ephemeral filesystem.
 - **IAM role over access keys** — the EC2 instance authenticates to S3 using an attached IAM role (`hospital-ec2-s3-role`), so no AWS credentials are ever stored in code, config, or environment variables.
+- **Google Sign-In alongside local auth** — reduces password fatigue for patients while keeping the existing username/password flow (and its BCrypt-hashed local credentials) fully intact for accounts that don't use Google.

 ---